 Interested to know more about this car?
 See Chasing Cars’ latest reviews on the Mazda CX-9.

 See our picks for the best second-hand large SUV’s in Australia

 Best used cars for teens

-Interior is a tad basic and could use more storage areas
+- Interior is a tad basic and could do with more storage areas.

-Reliable, good safety track record, excellent list of features for the price
+- Excellent list of features for the price.

 Best used family sedans

 The BMW 3 Series always seems to be one step ahead of the competition, so it comes as little surprise that it tops our list of the best used family sedans in Australia.

 Its infotainment system is top class, thanks to its precise presentation, speed, and overall user-friendliness.